MiguelCastillo/pulling-deps/README.md

 pulling-deps comes with a small cli that prints all the dependencies in a JavaScript file.

+> The cli will remove duplicate dependencies from the output

 ### extracts dependencies from a file.
 You can pass multiple files